OpenStack Software from Mirantis

 Resilience at ScaleMirantis provides a significantly higher level of testing than the community.
 All of the projects are tested together using our reference architectures to ensure that these disparate pieces of software work as a whole without bugs or security issues.
 The scope of our testing also explains why customers are increasingly moving away from a do-it-yourself (DIY) approach and moving to our distro.

 Software Defined NetworkingTo go along with virtual machines and bare metal servers, offer self-service virtual networks to your developers.
-We provide out-of-the-box support for software-defined network (SDN) frameworks such as OpenContrail and Neutron.
+We provide out-of-the-box openstack networking support for software-defined network (SDN) frameworks such as OpenContrail and Neutron.
 These open-source, vendor independent, dynamic network management software projects offer functionality such as virtual routers, load balancers, and overlay networks with simple REST APIs.
 Additional SDN frameworks are provided through our build services.

 Fuel deploys and manages OpenStack.
 It provides an intuitive, API and GUI-driven experience for deployment and management of a variety of OpenStack distributions and plug-ins.
 Mirantis is actively contributing functionality and architectural enhancements to OpenStack Fuel.

 Murano is the OpenStack App Orchestration and Catalog project that enables IT administrators to publish cloud-ready applications in an online catalog and orchestrate workloads.
 Developers and IT users can use the catalog to deploy these on-demand applications, reliably and consistently, with a click of a button.

 Nova is the compute project within OpenStack responsible provisioning and managing a large number of virtual machines in an automated fashion.
 Mirantis is focused on increasing Nova scalability and high-availability, and improving it’s scheduling and resource tracking capabilities.
 Mirantis OpenStack supports KVM, QEMU and VMware vSphere hypervisors.